Eco-Libre/launch-nest/README.md

-# Eco-Libre Launch Nest
+# Eco-Libre Launch-Nest

-This repo contains designs for a 6-story building that's designed to house 30 people in a small, off-grid community.
+This repo contains designs for a 5-story building that's designed to house 30 people in a small, off-grid community.

 <img src="images/launch-nest_2023.09.png?raw=true" alt="Screenshot of CAD file"></a>